General Information

 Other Faculty and Programs Affiliated with Cognitive:

-Other faculty at University Park (in psychology, except as noted) who are affiliated with the cognitive pro-gram include:; Paola Dussias (Department of Spanish, Italian, and Portuguese; psycholinguistics, eye movements in reading); Karen Gasper (social; affect and information processing); Rick Jacobs (industrial/organizational; models of information processing/decision making); Lynn Liben (developmental; spatial cognition, graphic representation); Mark Latash (kinesiology; neurophysiology of movement); Keith Nel-son (developmental; theories of developmental change, language acquisition); Karl Newell (kinesiology; motor learning and development); William Ray (clinical; psychophysiological relationship of emotional and cognitive behavior); Frank Ritter (School of Information Sciences and Technology; cognitive modeling within a unified theory of cognition); Robert Sainburg (kinesiology; neural mechanisms of motor control); Dagmar Sternad (kinesiology; dynamical systems analysis of movement); and Janet Swim (social; cogni-tive biases in information processing).
+Other faculty at University Park (in psychology, except as noted) who are affiliated with the cognitive pro-gram include:; Paola Dussias (Department of Spanish, Italian, and Portuguese; psycholinguistics, eye movements in reading); Karen Gasper (social; affect and information processing); Rick Jacobs (industrial/organizational; models of information processing/decision making); Lynn Liben (developmental; spatial cognition, graphic representation); Mark Latash (kinesiology; neurophysiology of movement); Karl Newell (kinesiology; motor learning and development); William Ray (clinical; psychophysiological relationship of emotional and cognitive behavior); Frank Ritter (School of Information Sciences and Technology; cognitive modeling within a unified theory of cognition); Robert Sainburg (kinesiology; neural mechanisms of motor control); Dagmar Sternad (kinesiology; dynamical systems analysis of movement); and Janet Swim (social; cogni-tive biases in information processing).
 Psychology faculty at other Penn State campuses with interests in cognitive psychology include: William R. Balch (Altoona; perception of melody, modality-specific memory codes); Mark Casteel (York; reading and inference in children); and Valerie Stratton (Altoona; effects of music on mood and behavior).

 Developmental Psychology